Introduction to Music Theory

 Alice just expressed the musical concepts of key, rhythm, chord theory and form using distinct terms.
 She used a theoretical way of talking about music.
 In a sense, she "used music theory".
 If Bob has a similar theoretical grasp, he will know not to finger chord shapes for, say, B♭7−5, F♯13 and Emmaj9, unless of course he's feeling exceptionally harmonically adventurous.
 He will also not be completely confused if Alice sings a B♭ or E♭ somewhere in the verse, or introduces an F chord in the chorus.
 If music theory truly sets out rules, then it also leaves plenty of space for exceptions.

-It is also worth mentioning that what I have studied, and am talking about on my site, is music theory as codified and disseminated in the Western world, chiefly by dissecting art music during what's known as the common practice period.
-I.e. what we nowadays collectively refer to as classical music.
+Before we proceed to actually talking about music theory, it is worth mentioning what exactly it is that I'm talking about.
+When I speak about music theory, it's the knowledge that was codified and disseminated in the Western world, chiefly by dissecting art music during what's known as the common practice period.
+In other words: what we nowadays collectively refer to as "classical music".
 Such music was written between about 1650 and 1900, basically the lifespan of major/minor tonality.
-Both earlier and newer music requires a different theoretical framework, and so does for instance Indian classical music or Balinese orchestral music.
+Both earlier and newer music requires a different theoretical framework, and so does for instance popular and folk music, or even classical music from other cultures.
 My focus is on Western music theory, and any other theories of music, fascinating as though they might be, are firmly beyond the scope of my site.